List of Fruits Basket characters: Hiro Soma

 Hiro Soma (草摩 燈路, Sōma Hiro) is the Ram or Sheep of the Chinese zodiac and loves Kisa more than anything.
 They were best friends in elementary school.
 When he told Akito that he was in love with Kisa, Akito became furious.
 Afterward, Kisa was beaten up by Akito (for "no reason" to her), but Hiro knew that his confession had led Akito to attack Kisa.
 While visiting Kisa in the hospital, Hiro, shocked and confused thought it would be better to stay away from Kisa.
 When she started middle school, Hiro tried to ignore her, thinking that it would prevent her from anymore attacks by Akito.
-When he found out she was being picked on by the other kids, he felt he couldn't do anything, since he'd been ignoring her for months.
+When he found out she was being picked on by the other kids, he felt he could not do anything, since he'd been ignoring her for months.
 Hiro accidentally witnessed Akito pushing Rin out of a window, which later causes Hiro some distress, because he found out about Hatsuharu and Isuzu dating, and witnessed Isuzu being pushed out of the window by Akito, something Haru would never forgive.
 Rin and Akito forced him not to tell Haru about the incident he had witnessed, but he eventually did work up the courage, thanks to his baby sister, Hinata.
 He tends to criticize people and seems older than he really is but frequently regrets what he says to others when he is made aware of how insensitive his remarks can be.
 His mother is one of the most comfortable out of the Zodiac parents with his transformation.
 In Chapter 118, he is freed from the curse before most of the zodiac, and the first thing he does is hold his infant sister, Hinata, for the first time.
 In the final chapter, he and Kisa are presumed to be a couple due to her holding his arm and his affectionately comforting her about Tohru's imminent move.
 Natsuki Takaya derived his name from the seventh month, fumihirogetsuki or "month of publication," which is the month of the Goat, of the traditional Japanese calendar.